BigSoftVideo/DOTE/exportSRT.md

 ## How to export to subtitles (`SRT`) <a id='export-srt'></a>

+It is possible to export the basic speaker turns to subtitles that are timed to the original video clip, with all the timing, subtiers, alignment symbols and overlap brackets removed.
+The only condition for this to work correctly is that you have already manually added [sync-codes](sync-code.md) on the HEAD lines of every [neighbourhood](glossary.md#neighbourhood), otherwise _DOTE_ has no idea which lines should appear when as the video plays.

 Watch the [basic](https://www.youtube.com/watch?v=1X3Es1fftPA) and [advanced](https://www.youtube.com/watch?v=IusIOK8TLIM) video tutorials on YouTube.

-It is also possible to export the basic speaker turns to subtitles that are timed to the original video clip, with all the timing, subtiers, alignment symbols and overlap brackets removed.
-The only condition for this to work correctly is that you have already manually added [sync-codes](sync-code.md) on the HEAD lines of every [neighbourhood](glossary.md#neighbourhood), otherwise _DOTE_ has no idea which lines should appear when as the video plays.

 In _DOTE_ v2.0 it is now possible to load exported subtitle files into a Media Player panel.
 This means one can playback videos with different [live subtitles](subtitles.md) according to need.